shaisachs/origin-of-sadness/origin-of-sadness.md

 ***

 Henry sat on the edge of the bed, Sophie lying on her pillow in Beatrix Potter pajamas.
 She had remembered, thank goodness, to take her shoes off befor climbing in.
-There they lay in the corner, underneath the director's chair with her name monogrammed in big, swoopy letters on the back.
+There they lay in the corner, underneath the child-size director's chair with her name monogrammed in big, swoopy letters on the back.

 "I was thinking of something just now, Poppet.
 Do you suppose that the song you heard on the radio was Stephie's climbing song?"